 Mastery isn't a destination.
 It's a daily practice.
 It starts each morning with surrender — laying down your plans and asking God to lead.
 It continues with intentional time blocking, accountability, and reflection.
 And it compounds over time into a life that looks radically different from the one you're living now.

 The question isn't whether you're capable of mastery.
-God already created you for it.
+God already created you for it — literally.
+Scripture says, "For we are God's masterpiece.
+He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago" (Ephesians 2:10, NLT).
+You were designed for more than maintenance mode.
 The question is whether you'll choose it — today, tomorrow, and every day after that.

 Where do you stand?